 Federation of Organizations is seeking applicants for Family & Youth Peer Advocates.

 Federation is starting a Home Based Empowerment Support Team (Home-BEST) Program.
 This program will be available to all Nassau County youth (under 21 years of age) regardless of insurance status.
 Services will be available to high risk/high need youth diagnosed with Serious Emotional Disturbance (SED) who are at risk of hospitalization or out of home placement.
 Home-BEST is an intensive in-home program that will provide families with resources that will meet their needs in the community, preventing residential placement, regardless of insurance status.
 Objectives of the program will include fostering family stabilization and crisis de-escalation skill building with the participants using trauma-informed care.
 Federation’s team will provide mobile services to collaborate and work with the family within their own unique environment and community, designed to keep families intact in Nassau County.

 MHA of Westchester is seeking applicants for a Family Support Specialist.

 The Family Support Specialist functions as both advocate and deliverer of services to families caring for/raising a child who is experiencing social, emotional, medical, developmental, substance use, and/or behavioral challenges in their home, school placement, and/or community.
 The Family Support Specialist makes connections with families identified from MHA programs, including CFTSS, as needing assistance and guidance in support and self-advocacy.
 The Family Support Program may include but is not limited to: family support groups and peer contact, advocacy, respite, skill building, and parent education.
 CLICK HERE for application instructions.

-(NYC) ICL is seeking applicants for a full-time Youth Partner.
+(NYC) ICL is seeking applicants for full-time Peer Specialists.